How the Guess Who Moved After Randy Bachman With ‘Share the Land’

 The Guess Who's history is much more involved than most of their fans realize.
 For one thing, they were around since the '60s, even scoring a Top 40 hit In 1965 with a cover of Johnny Kidd & the Pirates' "Shakin' All Over."

-Released in October 1970, Share the Land, tried to repeat the success of its predecessor by following a similar blueprint.
+Released on Oct.
+5, 1970, Share the Land tried to repeat the success of its predecessor by following a similar blueprint.
 The big difference was that the band was doing so without one of its founders and guiding lights, Randy Bachman, who left the band after an alteration in his lifestyle.
 While his bandmates indulged in all the sex, drugs and rock 'n' roll that their positions allowed, Bachman took a straight and narrow road.
 "I was branded a loser, an outsider, because I didn’t do drugs,” he told the Winnipeg Free Press.
 That conflict, along with a couple of health issues, set Bachman off on his own path while the rest of the group tried to pick up the pieces and carry on.

 Even without Bachman, Share the Land remains a solid album.
-Two new guitarists, Kurt Winter and Greg Leskiw, were brought in, as the band's style and approach remained, more or less, the same.
+Two new guitarists, Kurt Winter and Greg Leskiw, were brought in, as the Guess Who's style and approach remained, more or less, the same.
 The album kicks off with "Bus Rider," which rings out in classic Guess Who style.
 Though it failed to make a dent when released as a single, it's a great opener.
 "Do You Miss Me Darlin'" is a beautiful harmony-laden folk-pop song, not unlike the vibes set in motion by Crosby, Stills and Nash during the same era.
 "Hand Me Down World," written by Winter, ranks among the band's best moments.
 The straight-ahead rocker sits comfortably alongside previous hits and climbed into the Top 20.

 Things flounder a bit with the jazzy blues wash of "Moan for You Joe," which provides a brief detour before the album's title track, a Top 10 hit.
 The song's lyrics are very much part of its period, with singer Burton Cummings delivering a searing vocal.